-Rethink governance and administrative protocols to improve Commissioner and staff relationships and morale and improve the CAH brand within District Government and in the broader community
+Rethink governance and administrative protocols to improve Commissioner and staff relationships and morale and improve the CAH brand within District government and in the broader community

 - 1. As necessary, pursue legislation to clarify the role of the Commission, and individual Commissioners, in the oversight of the Agency, resolving any ambiguities that blur the lines of authority between Commission oversight and day-to-day operations of the agency that are the responsibility of the Executive Director and staff reporting to the Executive Director, conforming D.C.
 Code with NEA requirements for state arts agencies - 2.
-Revise CAH By-laws to clarify that: - a.
+Revise CAH Bylaws to clarify that: - a.
 Only the Chair and Executive Director have authority to commit or represent the agency in communication with the public or other units of DC Government - b.
 The Executive Director reports to the Commission in the person of its Chair - c.
 Committees of the Commission report to the full Commission - d.
-Agency staff report to the Executive Director, who is responsible and accountable for managing all day-to-day operations and performance of the agency, including its staff and budget - e.
-A Governance and Nominating Committee should be formed to facilitate communication among Commissioners on governance matters and to confer with the Mayor's Office of Talent and Appointments regarding appointments to the Commission.
-Commissioner appointments should be based on the current mix of Commissioner skills and an assessment of the attributes and skills desirable in new Commissioners, balancing the need for experienced Commissioners with the need to add new energies and skills to the Commission - f.
+Agency staff report to the Executive Director, who is responsible and accountable for managing all day-to-day operations and performance of the agency, including its staff and budget, including the implementation of this Plan; as the Executive Director's supervisor, the CAH Chair will evaluate the performance of the Executive Director annually - e.
+A Governance and Nominating Committee should be formed to facilitate communication among Commissioners on governance matters - i.
+Commissioner appointments should be based on the current mix of Commissioner skills and an assessment of the attributes and skills desirable in new Commissioners, balancing the need for experienced Commissioners with the need to add new energies and skills to the Commission, as well as a balance between representatives of large and small organizations and diverse individual artists - ii.
+Based on Governance Committee input, the CAH Chair will confer with the Mayor's Office of Talent and Appointments regarding appointments to the Commission - iii.
+As facilitated by the Chair and with the assistance of a third-party professional with governance expertise, the Governance Committee will conduct an annual evaluation of Commission and Commissioner performance, including performance in implementation of this Plan

+- f.
 Commissioners should be limited in the number of consecutive terms they can serve before a forced rotation, and a maximum length of service should be established - 3.
 Augment and clarify conflict-of-interest policies and procedures to help Commissioners avoid any appearance of impropriety or the exercise of undue personal influence over the agency's day-to-day operations, grants, policies or governmental affairs - 4.
-Undertake an annual retreat/program of orientation and onboarding for all new Commission members, led by the Governance Committee with CAH staff assistance - 5.
+Undertake an annual retreat/program of orientation and onboarding for all new Commission members, led by the Governance Committee with CAH staff assistance; one of the most important themes to be stressed in such programs is the interdependence of CAH with DC government, between Commissioners and staff, and between the Commissioners themselves - 5.
 Reduce the number of Commission meetings from monthly to bi-monthly or fewer - 6.
-Substantially reduce the number of Commissioners

-- 7. Provide professional training in respectful confrontation and board development for all Commissioners, as a group, to promote a culture of dialogue and collaboration; provide professional IDEA training for all Commissioners and staff - 8.
+Substantially reduce the number of Commissioners - 7.
+Provide professional training in respectful confrontation and board development for all Commissioners, as a group, to promote a culture of dialogue and collaboration; provide professional IDEA training for all Commissioners and staff - 8.
 Require all grant managers and agency leadership to complete grants management training through the Office of the City Administrator, and plan for a regular review of agency grantmaking processes with the OCA in order to ensure compliance with applicable laws, regulations, and best practices